 All homeworks and projects need to be submitted to GradeScope.com.
 We will not accept assignments via email or other methods.

 In this course, you are expected to adhere to the UCSD Policy on Integrity of scholarship.
 Any evidence of academic dishonesty on any assignment or exam will resort in an F in the class and a report to the university.

 Studies have shown that using a computer during class can distract you and those around you.
 In fact, a majority of students tend to support a prohibition on electronic devices in class!

-I will let you decide for yourself whether you’d like to use a computer or tablet during class, however to help those students that want to avoid distractions, I’m prohibiting the use of laptops and other electronic devices in the first few rows of the classroom (roughly the front third of the room).
+I will let you decide for yourself whether you’d like to use a computer or tablet during class, however to help those students that want to avoid distractions, I’m prohibiting the use of laptops and other electronic devices in the first few rows of the classroom (roughly the front half of the room).
 If you’d like to avoid distractions, please sit in those rows.
 Regardless of where you sit, you may not cause a distraction to your neighbors.
 This means that you may not watch TV/movies/video or play games on your computer/device if you bring one.

 Title IX Compliance

 The University recognizes the inherent dignity of all individuals and promotes respect for all people.
 If you feel that any part of the class, members of the class, or teaching staff are not upholding this standard, please let the instructor know immediately, or if you wish to remain anonymous, you can reach out directly to the Office for the prevention of harassment and discrimination.

 We are committed to fostering a learning environment for this course that supports a diversity of thoughts, perspectives and experiences, and respects your identities (including race, ethnicity, heritage, gender, sex, class, sexuality, religion, ability, age, educational background, etc.).
 Our goal is to create a diverse and inclusive learning environment where all students feel comfortable and can thrive.